🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 • Security: This call is like a heads-up and is the least serious of the three distress calls.
 Security calls warn boaters of inclement weather or navigational hazards.

-VHF radios can either be installed on a boat as a fixed mount or as handheld devices.
+VHF radios can be installed on a boat as a fixed mount or as handheld devices.
 Fixed mounts work over longer distances but require a power source.
 Handhelds are portable but can't reach as far.

 Both options have their pros and cons, so it's up to you to decide which one works best for your boat and boating style.
 Here are a few excellent options to suit a variety of needs: